On the lack of density of Lipschitz mappings in Sobolev spaces with Heisenberg target: Sobolev convergence for -valued maps

 \section{Sobolev convergence for $\Heis^n$-valued maps}

-Theorem \ref{T4} via the Kuratowski embedding is analogous to a similar phenomenon which holds in the Euclidean context.
+Theorem~\ref{T4} is analogous to a similar phenomenon which holds in the Euclidean context.
 See \cite{hajlaszIsometric}.
 Its proof is based on an estimate relating the $\mbox{weak}^*$ derivative of the difference between two Sobolev maps, postcomposed with the Kuratowski embedding, to the norm of the gradients of the individual mappings.

 We begin by recalling the notion of $\mbox{weak}^*$ derivative.

 \begin{definition} Let $V$ be a Banach space which is dual to a separable Banach space.
 Let $f:[a,b]\to V$.
 A vector $v\in V$ is called a {\it $\mbox{weak}^*$ derivative} of $f$ at $s\in [a,b]$ if $v$ is the $\mbox{weak}^*$ limit of the vectors $h^{-1}(f(s+h)-f(s))$ as $h\to 0$. \end{definition}